Whole30 Italian Chicken Nuggets (Paleo)

 - Preheat the oven to 400 F and line a baking sheet with parchment paper.

-- Slice the chicken breast into cubes and place in a large bowl.
-Cover the chicken with coconut milk and let it sit for 20 minutes.
+- Place the chicken in a large bowl.
+Cover the chicken with coconut milk and let it sit for 15 minutes.

-- While the chicken is marinating, add the dry ingredients in a bowl and mix.
+- While the chicken is marinating, combine the dry ingredients in a bowl and mix.
 Set aside.

-- Strain the excess coconut milk out of the chicken and lightly pat each cube with a paper towel to remove excess milk.
+- Strain the excess coconut milk out of the chicken.

 - Place the baking sheet in the preheated oven and bake for 15 minutes.
 Carefully use tongs to flip each nugget and bake for another 10-12 minutes or until the internal temperature reads 165 F.

-- Allow to cool slightly and serve with compliant marinara sauce (use this for AIP)
+- Allow to cool slightly and serve with marinara sauce for dipping (use this for AIP)

 Notes